ionut-ml/Udacity-DEND-Capstone-Project/README.md

  * *The data populates a dashboard that must be updated on a daily basis by 7am every day.*
      The ETL process would be handled and scheduled by a tool like Apache Airflow.
 This will allows us to set-up the refresh times on a daily basis.
  * *The database needed to be accessed by 100+ people.*
-     We can increase our nodes using Yarn or EMR, or, alternatively, move our data lake to a cloud, managed Database like Redshfit that is designed for analytical purposes, has very fast read times, and can handle high workloads (users performing queries on the DB).# Udacity-DEND-Capstone-Project
+     We can increase our nodes using Yarn or EMR, or, alternatively, move our data lake to a cloud, managed Database like Redshfit that is designed for analytical purposes, has very fast read times, and can handle high workloads (users performing queries on the DB).